j-carson/j-carson.github.io/_posts/2019-01-12-The-Forest.md

 Why did working on the "forest" rather than the "trees" work so well?

-- With a single station's worth of data, it is harder to know whether an observation is a problematic outlier or just on the high or low end of normal.
+- With a single station's worth of data, it's harder to recognize whether an observation is a problematic outlier or just on the high or low end of normal.
-With more observations, it's just much easier to be confident when you decide an outlier does not belong in the dataset.
+With more observations, it's much easier to be confident when you decide an outlier does not belong in the dataset.

 - I knew theoretically that real-world datasets often